 Did you recently file an ERISA disability claim in Alameda, only to have the insurer unexpectedly refuse to pay you benefits?
 If so, you need to keep fighting for what is rightfully yours.
 Unfortunately, all too often, the big insurance companies, even those that are regulated by ERISA, deny wholly legitimate disability claims.

-At Roberts Disability Law, our Alameda ERISA disability attorneys are dedicated to representing individuals who have had their disability rights infringed upon.
+At Roberts Disability Law, P.C., our Alameda ERISA disability attorneys are dedicated to representing individuals who have had their disability rights infringed upon.
 Our team will review your case for free, and help you understand and assess your legal options.

 The Employee Retirement Income Security Act of 1974 (ERISA) strictly regulates how disability claims are to be processed for all qualifying group plans.
 If you are filing a disability claim under your employer sponsored group plan, then it is imperative that you follow the correct filing procedures.